jrrlokken/issue-tracking-system/Proposal.md

 - User registration, login, logout, edit or delete account.
 - Create issue, default status “Submitted”, default priority “Medium”
 - Read issue, user can views issues on login, sortable by display column
 - Update issue, the original body of the issue will be editable, however, new information will be added to issues via comments.
-Users will be able to change ticket status to “Resolved”
+Users will be able to change ticket status to “Closed”, in order to facilitate some level of user control over their own tickets.
 - Delete issue

 User roles: